 Short Grain Contest

-The Short Grain Contest celebrates poetry and fiction from across Canada and Internationally.
-In addition to being published in Grain, cash prizes are available for the 1st, 2nd and 3rd places in each genre.
+The Short Grain Contest celebrates poetry and prose from across Canada and internationally.
+In addition to being published in Grain, cash prizes are available for the 1st, 2nd, and 3rd places in each genre.

 Grain is grateful for financial support from The Cheryl & Henry Kloppenburg Foundation.